RTÉ ‘Mailbag’ presenter Arthur Murphy dies aged 90

 RTÉ presenter Arthur Murphy, host of the popular Mailbag slot, has died at the age of 90.

-The Dubliner was offered a 10-minute filler slot to run for three weeks in 1982 but it eventually lasted for 14 years.
+The Dubliner was offered a 10-minute filler slot dealing with viewers’ letters concerning RTÉ television programmes and other issues to run for three weeks in 1982.
+It eventually lasted for 14 years.